-How does this affect the way we market to tourism brands?
+How does this change the way we market tourism brands?

-From a tourism marketing perspective, destinations and tourism businesses need to be really clear on who their most profitable prospects are (not necessarily who is already coming, but who we’d like more of) and then engage them through their travel purchase journey – dreaming, planning, booking, experiencing and sharing.
+From a tourism marketing perspective, destinations and tourism businesses need to be really clear on who their best visitors (not necessarily who is already coming, but who we’d like more of) and then engage them through their travel purchase journey – dreaming, planning, booking, experiencing and sharing.